hershd23/buzzdb-docs/docs/labs/setup.rst

     Build database system.
 make check
     Run all of the test cases.
-./build/test/foo_test
+./build/test/unit/foo_test
     Directly run a particular unit test make clean
     Clean the directory.

 GDB
 ~~~

-See the `GDB manual <http://sourceware.org/gdb/current/onlinedocs/gdb/>`__ for a detailed guide.
-Here are some particularly useful GDB commands for this course.
+`GDB <https://www.gnu.org/software/gdb/>`_ is a widely used debugger.
+Here are some useful GDB commands for this course.

 Ctrl-c
     Halt the program and break in to GDB at the current instruction.